silnrsi/font-arab-tools/documentation/source/spanning.md

 ![numbermark and digit anchors](assets/images/numbermark_digits.png)
 <!-- PRODUCT SITE IMAGE SRC https://software.sil.org/arabicfonts/wp-content/uploads/sites/28/2016/06/numbermark_digits.png -->

-* Digit glyphs have `digitL` (left side) and `digitR` (right side) anchors at the baseline to attach each digit to the previous one
+* Digit glyphs have `digitL` (left side) and `digitR` (right side) anchors at the baseline to align each successive digit to the previous one
 * Sign glyphs contain just the `digitR` anchor to define where the left-most of the digit sequence should be positioned

 As mentioned above, in most of our fonts the End of Ayah glyph doesn’t change width like the other spanning signs, but multiple glyph variants are still needed.
 This is because the _position_ of the first digit depends on how many digits there are.
-This is further complicated in some of our fonts by the fact that the 1- and 2-digit versions of the glyph use the _medium_ size digits, while the 3-digit version uses the _small_ size digits in order to fit all of them in:
+This is further complicated in some of our fonts by the fact that the 1- and 2-digit versions of the glyph use the _medium_ size digits, while the 3-digit version uses the _small_ size digits in order to fit all of them in.
+From left to right, the End of Ayah variants in the following graphic are for 1, 2, and 3 digits:

 ![endofayah-ar, endofayah-ar.2 and endofayah-ar.3](assets/images/end_of_ayah_glyphs.png)
 <!-- PRODUCT SITE IMAGE SRC https://software.sil.org/arabicfonts/wp-content/uploads/sites/28/2016/06/end_of_ayah_glyphs.png -->